 Welcome to the eleventh of twelve articles where we talk about the do’s (and some of the don’ts) of Project Managing Agile Projects.
-During this series we will work our way through the 12 principles of the Agile Manifesto and talk about how it relates to you, a project manager and your project.
+During this series, we will work our way through the 12 principles of the Agile Manifesto and talk about how it relates to you, a project manager and your project.

 The best architectures, requirements, and designs emerge from self-organizing teams.
 (Beck, 2001).

-Many projects fail, become out of control, or out of scope due to micro-managing project managers.
+Many projects fail, or become out of control, or out of scope due to micro-managing project managers.
 The best project managers are those that manage by enabling their staff to do their jobs.
 To do this they build self-organising teams who have the ability to create their own methods or ways of working together.

 This ability to create their own methodology means that the team is able to work within each other’s skillsets and often means that any real constraints that they face may surface early.
 It is therefore the role of the project manager to facilitate this approach.

 Project managers provide the shared set of values and principles that a project is built on.
 It is also their role to provide the timelines, the work that needs to be completed and the alternative points of view where required.
 However, the team itself creates their way of working and often it is only the members of the team that understand who can do the work or who has the relevant experiences.

 On the other hand, an important part of a self-organising team is the team’s ability to communicate any choices the team has made.
 This ensures that the project manager can make decisions around the project and communicate it to the other stakeholders.